Articles

 If you have implemented an EU GDPR or California (CCPA and CPRA) compliance program before, you are already one step ahead of everyone in satisfying Iowa privacy law compliance requirements.

-Similar to its EU and California counterparts, Iowa data privacy law includes requirements such as drafting a transparent privacy notice, data subject access requests, and opt-out of the sale of personal data.
+Similar to its EU and California counterparts, the Iowa data privacy law includes requirements such as drafting a transparent privacy notice, responding to consumer requests (including access and deletion), and providing opt-out options for the sale of personal data.

 Since it would be beyond the scope of this article to explain all requirements, we will briefly address the key requirements you need to consider as follows: